BartoszTyl/f1_parquet_dashboard_old/README.md

-# 🏎️ *"Old"* Formula Stats - Dashboard
+# 🏎️ F1 Parquet Dashboard

-**Formula Stats** is a Streamlit-based interactive dashboard for exploring, visualising, and analysing Formula 1 data from 2018 onwards.
+**F1 Parquet Dashboard** is a Streamlit-based interactive dashboard for exploring, visualising, and analysing Formula 1 data from 2018 onwards.
 Whether you're a casual fan or a strategy nerd, this tool simplifies F1 data analytics using preloaded datasets and dynamic plotting tools.

 ---